billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 (Tu1, Tu2, Tu3) is the throughput at different usage percentage

-Metric for small network devices:
+Metrics for small network devices:

 The metrics adopted for small networking devices intended for home/domestic or small office use is